regiscamimura/zoomus/index.rst

 **Usage**
 ---------

-Initialize client with ACCOUNT_ID, CLIENT_ID, and CLIENT_SECRET
+Initialize client with ACCOUNT_ID, CLIENT_SECRET, and CLIENT_SECRET
 *********************************************

 As Zoom's default is now the V2 API, the client will default to the V2 version of the API